 - Your test score is graded on a curve - it's how well you performed against others who took the exam.

 Figuring out which test to take may not be as easy as skipping the essay portion or taking the one that doesn't analyze your critical thinking skills.
 This is why reviewing each test and taking the practice test for each may be a valuable investment in your time and money to help you make your college admissions application package as strong as possible.

-Finally, there's no need to take both for your college admissions application package.
-Just choose one and concentrate on doing well so you have a strong application for the college of your choice.
+Finally, determine if you need both for your college admissions application package.
+Concentrate on doing well so you have a strong application for the college of your choice.
 It's unlikely you're going to score alike on both exams, so if you don't do as well on one, this could impact your chances of getting accepted to the college or university of your choice.